nareshhub/medi_AI_assistant/data/nlu.md

 - Do you know what time it is?
 - Could you tell me the time?
 - Could you tell me the time, please?
-- What is the time?
-- Do you know the time?
 - Would you tell me what time it is?
 - Time, please!
 - Pardon me, but do you know the time?
-- Time?
 - What's the time?
-- Do you know what time it is?
 - What's the current time?
 - What time is it right now?
 - Do you have the time?
 - Can you tell me what time it is?
 - Hi, I need the time.
 - I need to know what time it is.
-- Tell me the time.
-- What is the time?
 - What's the time right now?
 - What is the current time?
 - Can you tell me the time?
 - What might the time be?
 - What is the hour and minute right now?
 - What time have we got?
-- What time is it right now?
 - What time do we have?
 - What is the exact time?
 - what is the time?
 - do you know the current time?
-- what is the current time?
 - what time do you have?
 - do you have the time?
 - tell me the current time.